District 1, Ho Chi Minh City: Other Attractions

-The Bitexco Financial Tower is the tallest building in the city as of the beginning of 2016, and a symbol of modernity mixed with cultural influences.
-In addition, the Bùi Viện and Nguyễn Huệ districts are also interesting places for visitors.
+The Bitexco Financial Tower, completed in 2010 and was the tallest building of the city and the country until the Landmark 72 in 2011 replace its as the tallest in Vietnam and Landmark 81 in 2018 replace its from both the title; yet, it is still a symbol of modernity mixed with cultural influences.
+The Bùi Viện and Nguyễn Huệ districts are also interesting places for visitors.

-Nowadays, the Landmark 81 has also become another attractions since 2018.
-Additionally, it has become the tallest building in the city.